basilhendroff/truenas-iocage-rslsync/README.md

 ### Test

 To test your installation, enter your Resilio Sync jail IP address and port 8888 e.g. `10.1.1.3:8888` in a browser.
-If the installation was successful, you should see the Resilio Sync welcome screen.
+If the installation was successful, you should see the Resilio Sync login screen.

 ### Initial Configuration

 $DATA_PATH is mounted inside the jail at `/media`.
 Your backups go there.
-Before using the application, point the Default folder location and File download location to /media in Preferences.
+Before using the application, point the `Default folder location` and `File download location` to /media in Preferences.

 ## Support and Discussion